 - 6 to 8 riders will be allowed on smaller floats.
-Larger floats can carry more riders, but parade committee reserves the right to remove riders before the parade if entry appears overloaded.
+Larger floats can carry more riders, but parade committee reserves the right to remove riders before the parade if the entry appears overloaded.

 - Float riders must be seated at least 4 inches away from the edge of the float at all times.
-No legs, arms, etc. will be allowed to hang over side of float.
+No legs, arms, etc. will be allowed to hang over the side of the float.

 - No solicitation of funds is allowed at any point of the parade route.

 - Candy, peanuts, beads, etc. given to the crowd is permitted.
 However, we PREFER that you provide walkers beside your float to hand it out (No walkers under 12 years old).
-When candy is thrown from float, it is a safety hazard as kids run towards moving vehicles.
+When candy is thrown from a float, it is a safety hazard as kids run towards moving vehicles.